What would be your dream job?

 For some people, it’s about building their own business.
 I find that amazing and if it’s your case I wish you all success in the world!

-But if you are dreaming about getting a job at Disney, Tesla or Apple, guess what : it is possible.
-For real.
+But if you are dreaming about getting a job at Disney, Tesla, or Apple, well I'd argue that the dream is actually possible.
 What follows is my attempt to help you by telling you the story of how I applied to Spotify.

 This story starts in August 2017.
 I had to find an internship to end my studies in marketing and communication.
 Many of my friends already had interviews scheduled by that time but I still had not even a single idea about where to apply.

 Eventually I took a piece of paper and managed to map out what a great workplace meant for me.
 Great human values, the opportunity to learn a lot, a sense of true mission — not a what-do-I-write-under-mission one.
 This exercise led me to think about Spotify.

 Now, be willing to get an internship at Spotify is kind of cute.
 Getting it is another story.
 Spotify is hugely popular, I knew nobody there, hadn’t much relevant experience and there even was no open places for marketing internships at that time.
 Honestly, I doubted there was any rational reason to even try this.

 There is a famous quote from a french movie titled “French Fried Vacation 2” (“Les bronzés font du ski”) that says

 Forget you have no chance, go ahead and just do it.
 We never know, on a misunderstanding it could work.

 Basically, that was the strategy.
 I had no idea how I could possibly reach my goal.
 So I just started with the basic stuff, hoping that an idea would come up.

 I reviewed Spotify’s requirements for marketing jobs and put together a tailored version of my resume, wrote a first cover letter draft, checked my Linkedin profile and internet presence, etc.